Bikini Model Alexa Collins Stays Warm With A Leopard-Print Coat Over Her Sheer Top

 The blond bombshell posed with one hand in her pocket as she leaned against the side of a door frame.
 In the background, a green plant can be seen, as well as some decor items lining a hallway in Alexa’s home.

-In the caption of the the photo, the model revealed that it was beginning to get colder outside, and told fans that her outfit was from the brand FashionNova.
+In the caption of the photo, the model revealed that it was beginning to get colder outside, and told fans that her outfit was from the brand FashionNova.

 Alexa had her long, golden hair parted to the side and styled in voluminous curls that fell down her chest and covered much of her shirt in the shot.
 She also accessorized her look with some large gold hoop earrings and a full face of makeup.